keboola/developers-docs/extend/registration/index.md

 ![Runtime configuration screenshot](/extend/registration/runtime-1.png)

 ## Publishing the Extension
-When you register an extension (be it either [Docker Extension](/extend/docker/) or [Custom Science](/extend/custom-science/) or
+When you register an extension (be it either a [Docker extension](/extend/docker/), [Custom Science extension](/extend/custom-science/) or
 [Generic Extractor](/extend/generic-extractor/)), it is *not published*.
 A non-published component can be used without limitations but it is not offered in the KBC UI.
 This means that it can only be used by directly visiting a link with the specific component ID or via the API.
 Unpublished components are also not part of the [Public Component list](https://apps.keboola.com/apps).
 An existing configuration of a non-public component is accessible the same way as a configuration of any other component.

 To publish an application, you have to request application approval from Keboola.
-This is done in [Keboola Developer](https://apps.keboola.com/) portal by requesting approval from the application list.
-A member of our staff will review your application and publish the application or contact you with the required changes.
+This is done in the [Keboola Developer](https://apps.keboola.com/) portal by requesting approval from the application list.
+A member of our staff will review your application and either publish it or contact you with the required changes.

 {: .image-popup}
 ![Approval screenshot](/extend/registration/approve.png)